 - Older children and teenagers should be allowed to help plan memorials.

-- Talk to children about what will happen at a service; consider visiting the church or cemetery beforehand.
+- Talk to children about what will happen at a service ahead of time and consider visiting the church or cemetery.

-- Ask a trusted adult to help take care of young children at a service or accompany a child who decides he or she wants to leave early.
+- Ask a trusted adult to help take care of young children at a service or go home with a child who decides he or she wants to leave early.

-Help the child understand that an important person is never truly gone because he or she lives on in our memories.
-Parents who are terminally ill sometimes leave letters, videos, or photograph albums to help children remember how important they were in the life of the deceased person.
-Children can also create their own memory album or box filled with pictures and other special items.
-For younger children, most of their knowledge of the deceased person will come from memories of other family members.
+Help your child understand that the person who died is never truly gone, but lives on in his or her memory.
+Parents who are terminally ill sometimes leave letters, videos, or photographs to help children remember how much they were loved.
+Children can also compile pictures and other special items to create their own memory.
+For younger children, most of their knowledge of the person who died will come from memories of other family members.
 Talk about the person often and remind children of how much the deceased person loved them.
 Over time, children can come to understand that they would not be who they are without the influence of the special person who died.

 American Cancer Society: Grief in Children